Amit-712/Car_Price_Prediction/README.md

-In this project,we are predicting the price of a car on the basis of some parameters.
+# AIM
+This project aims to predict the Price of an used Car by taking it's Company name, it's Model name, Year of Purchase, and other parameters.